kulics/koral/book-en/basic-grammar.md

 In particular, there can be only one main entry function in a namespace because the entry must be unique.

 More details about the function will be explained in later chapters.

+As you may have noticed, in this language, you often start with the symbol, wrap the content with `{}`, and use `;` to end the statement, which is a very important expression of the language that unifies the expression of the statement, In most cases you only need one of the distinguished symbols to complete the parsing and writing of statements.
 ## Display information
 We use the program in order to obtain some useful information, so we need a feature to browse information, this feature can be display, print or output.